s0md3v/roop/README.md

 Executing `python run.py` command will launch this window:
 ![gui-demo](gui-demo.png)

 Choose a face (image with desired face) and the target image/video (image/video in which you want to replace the face) and click on `Start`.
-Open file explorer and navigate to the directory you launched `run.py` from.
+Open file explorer and navigate to the directory you select your output to be in.
 You will find a directory named `<video_title>` where you can see the frames being swapped in realtime.
-Once the processing is done, it will create a video file named `swapped-<video_title>.mp4`.
+Once the processing is done, it will create the output file.
 That's it.

 Don't touch the FPS checkbox unless you know what you are doing.